23 Best Breeds of Rabbit Price in India

 American Rabbit

-The American rabbit is considered a rare breed by the American Livestock Breed Conservancy which lists the American as critical.
-This breed possesses a calm temperament making it an excellent project.
-They come in two varieties (colors) Blue and White.
+The American Livestock Breed Conservancy considers the American rabbit a rare breed, which lists the American as critical.
+This breed possesses a calm temperament, making it an excellent project.
+They come in two varieties (colours): Blue and White.

 American Rabbit